JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 is_different(i) = ttest(s1-s2,0,'alpha',alpha);
 ```

-The second form is necessary if you aren't starting with paired distributions, but instead if you simply want to know if a distribution is different from a constant.
+The second form of `ttest()` is necessary if you aren't starting with paired distributions, but instead if you simply want to know if a distribution is different from a constant.
 The first form is simply there for convenience.

 Note, there is no second version for `ttest2()` since it doesn't make sense to compute differences between random samples that are not intrinsically paired.